KippAD/portfolio-project-3/README.md

 <p align="center"><img  src="assets/readme-images/heroku-2.png" width="60%"></p>

-3. Choose a name for your application and select an appropriate region, before finally clicking "Create New App".
+3. Choose a name for your application and select an appropriate region before finally clicking "Create New App".

 <p align="center"><img  src="assets/readme-images/heroku-3.png" width="40%"></p>

-4. Within the application interface, head to the "Settings" tab and click "Reveal Config Vars".
+4. Within the application interface head to the "Settings" tab and click "Reveal Config Vars".

 <p align="center"><img  src="assets/readme-images/heroku-4.png" width="60%"></p>

-5. Once in Config Vars enter the key of "PORT", and the value of "8000".
+5. Once in Config Vars enter the key of "PORT" and the value of "8000".
 (If working with Google Sheets API you would also enter the credentials into the Config Vars)

 <p align="center"><img  src="assets/readme-images/heroku-5.png" width="60%"></p>